Why Create the Cornelia Hahn Oberlander International Landscape Architecture Prize?

 TCLF has been exploring avenues for creating the Oberlander Prize since 2014.
 In 2017 a $1 million donation was made by Joan Shafran, TCLF board co-chair, and her husband, Rob Haimes.
 That donation has been collectively matched by the rest of the 24-member board, including one $500,000 donation.
 Other supporters of TCLF have also committed to the Oberlander Prize, which requires a minimum threshold of $4.5 million in order to provide the $100,000, biennial award.

 TCLF and its advisors examined several awards and prize programs in the design field as we prepared to frame and launch the Oberlander Prize.
 We drew inspiration from another relatively new international award, the Nasher Sculpture Prize, which provides a cash award and an extensive body of public engagement activities designed to highlight the work of the honoree and to look more broadly at the state of contemporary sculpture.
-The Nasher Prize is housed at, and is part of the programming of, the Nasher Sculpture Center in Dallas, Texas.
+The Nasher Prize is housed at, and is part of the programming of, the Nasher Sculpture Center in Dallas, Texas; Nasher officials were very generous with their knowledge.
+We also received advice and guidance from Martha Thorne, Executive Director of the Pritzker Architecture Prize, the world's most prestigious honor in that field.

 The Oberlander Prize will be administered by TCLF.
 Overseen by a dedicated, independent curator, the Oberlander Prize program will also be integrated with TCLF’s three core programming initiatives, What’s Out There®, Pioneers of American Landscape Design®, and Landslide®, all of which have received wide recognition and multiples honors: